Todd M. Everson, PhD

 Kenyaita Hodge is a doctoral student in the Genetics and Molecular Biology program.
 She graduated from Virginia State University with a Bachelor of Science with a minor in Mathematics.
 In 2013, she received her Master of Public Health from the University of Virginia.
 Kenyaita’s undergraduate and Master’s theses highlighted the racial/ethnic disproportion of preterm birth in her hometown of Philadelphia, PA and the state of New York, respectively.
 She worked at The Children’s Hospital of Philadelphia in Professor Struan Grant’s Human Genetics lab and the Center of Spatial and Functional Genomic, where she was the Resource Coordinator and Research Assistant for four years.
 As a second year in the Genetics and Molecular Biology doctoral program, Kenyaita joined Dr. Everson’s lab and is studying the remodeling of epigenetic regulation, specifically DNA methylation, in early childhood.
 We are particularly interested in the first year of life as this is one of the most dynamic periods in human development, and changes in the epigenetic landscape during this critical developmental window can impact health throughout the life-course.
 When Kenyaita is not working in the lab or in class she is traveling the world with her DSLR camera in hand.

 Cynthia Perez is a PhD student in the Genetics and Molecular Biology program at Emory.
 She completed her Bachelor’s and Master’s degrees in Cell and Molecular Biology at San Francisco State University.
 Her MS thesis focused on genealogical searching, a forensic technique used to identify a suspect through their long distant relatives, such as a third cousin, using a database containing genome wide variation data.
 She investigated rates of familial misidentification through computational simulations.
-As a second year in the Genetics and Molecular Biology doctoral program, she is analyzing epigenetic perturbations in the placenta as they relate to prenatal environmental exposures, integrated with transcriptomic and metabolomic data to assess functional response.
+As a third year in the Genetics and Molecular Biology doctoral program, she is analyzing transcriptomic and epigenomic perturbations in the placenta as they relate to prenatal environmental exposures, and birth outcomes.
 Cynthia is interested in computational genomics and health disparities research.